 This programme aims to develop a deeper understanding and fuel a personal obsession with the visual communication of ideas, continually asking: What is possible within the visual realm of image, narrative and motion design?

-The MA in Illustration is composed of four core units plus one option unit, totalling 180 credits.
+The MA in Illustration is composed of five units, totalling 180 credits.